This article may contain affiliate links. If you make a purchase using one of these links, I may be paid a referral fee at no cost to you.

 Growing a Facebook community has never been easy…

-While it only takes simple steps to create a Facebook group, growing it can be painful.
+While it only takes simple steps to create a Facebook pages, growing it can be painful.
 If you have ever started a Facebook group, you know what this means.

 I am not trying to scare you if you are planning to start one.
 Have you ever been in a group and left it?
 Maybe you didn’t find it valuable, and you were getting tired of the notifications which didn’t offer value to you.